Conservative Party (UK): 1997–2010: Political wilderness

-2010–2025: Austerity, Brexit, and the pandemic
+2010–2024: Austerity, Brexit, and the pandemic

-In May 2010, following the 2010 general election, the Conservative Party came to government, first under a coalition with the Liberal Democrats and later as a series of majority and minority governments.
-During this period there were five Conservative Prime Ministers: Cameron, Theresa May, Johnson, Liz Truss and Rishi Sunak.
+The Conservative Party came to government in May 2010, first under a coalition with the Liberal Democrats and later as a series of majority and minority governments.
+During this period there were five Conservative prime ministers: Cameron, Theresa May, Johnson, Liz Truss and Rishi Sunak.

 The initial period of this time, primarily during Cameron's premiership, was marked by the ongoing effects of the 2008 financial crisis and the implementation of austerity measures in response.
 From 2015 the predominant political event was the Brexit referendum and the process to implement the decision to leave the trade bloc.
+Subsequent to the EU referendum vote, and through the premierships of May, Johnson and their successors, the party shifted right on the political spectrum.

 The Conservatives' time in office was marked by several controversies.
 The presence of Islamophobia in the Conservative Party, including allegations against its policies, fringes, and structure, was often in the public eye.
 These include allegations against senior politicians such as Johnson, Michael Gove, May and Zac Goldsmith.
 During the period of the Cameron and Johnson governments, a number of Conservative MPs were accused or convicted of sexual misconduct, with cases including the consumption of pornography in parliament, rape, groping and sexual harassment.
 In 2017 a list of 36 sitting Conservative MPs accused of inappropriate sexual behaviour was leaked.
 The list is believed to have been compiled by party staff.
 Following accusations of multiple cases of rape against an unnamed Conservative MP in 2023 and allegations of a cover-up, Baroness Warsi, who has served as the party's co-chairman under Cameron, stated that the Conservative Party has had a problem handling complaints of sexual misconducts against members appropriately.